desci-labs/rfps-and-microgrants/README.md

 Welcome to the Nodes Request for Proposal (RFP) hub!
 Nodes is a tool for creating high-quality research objects -  a type of verifiable scientific publication that combines manuscripts, code, data, and more into a coherent unit of knowledge - and publishing them on a decentralized repository.
 The point of this page is to represent the large improvements we want to add to nodes and to create a system for you to contribute to these next steps, critique them, or add to them.
 We hope that this can act as an entry point and collaboration space for anyone excited about research objects and the role they might play in the future of science.
 Whether you're a researcher, developer, or just curious, we invite you to join us on our journey to build a more collaborative and inclusive scientific publishing ecosystem.

-The Labs team has allocation 20,000 USD to RFP and Microgrant funding.
+The Labs team has allocated 20,000 USD to RFP and Microgrant funding.

 This page is largely for those who want to build out bigger sections of the node's platform and might need funding to do so.
 If you’re looking for smaller tasks that might help you start to understand the code base - check out the issues open on the [Nodes](https://github.com/desci-labs/nodes) and [Nodes web GitHub](https://github.com/desci-labs/nodes-web/issues) pages!